Welcome to today's edition of the Rush 24-7 podcast.

 Thank you for that.

-Commenting on on uh your what you're saying about the way that the Democrats may frame this uh this documentation that's been found.
+Commenting on what you're saying about the way that the Democrats may frame this documentation that's been found, you're so far ahead of the curve.

 It's already been done.

-Therefore, without actually saying it, I think there's an inference there that, you know, hey, wait a minute, this may not be this may not be real.
+Therefore, without actually saying it, I think there's an inference there that, you know, hey, wait a minute, this may not be, this may not be real.

-You know, they they were first publishing the just the text of the of the document today, and of course there's been in in many uh sectors an incredible profound reaction to it.
+You know, they were first publishing just the text of the document today.

 So now it's time to go back and research.

-Uh and they don't match his speech patterns.
+And they don't match his speech patterns.

 That's exactly right.

-There's a different temperament, there's a different verbiage, uh so therefore there may be some question about that.
+So therefore, there may be some question about that.

-The other thing that I noticed about that is they seem to take particular uh pleasure in in reporting that there was a difference in General Tacey's uh uh summation of how they came by that um uh documentation and the uh prime minister, Steve Tum, were at odds, so therefore, again, there's something askew here in this entire story.
+The other thing that I noticed about that is they seem to take particular pleasure in reporting that there was a difference in General Tase's summation of how they came by that documentation and the prime ministers.

 It is so detailed on the operations and how to screw up the Kurds and the Shia and the Sunnis.

-Uh as to as to whether you're gonna measure this uh uh about uh it it's its veracity by by comparing it to Zarkawi's speech patterns in his videos, uh for for for crying out loud.
+There's a lot in this that is historically accurate that we know has happened as to whether you're going to measure this about its veracity by comparing it to Zarkawi's speech patterns in his videos for crying out loud.

 So he needed a resupply, needed some new weapons and so forth.